Mutual Information for Explainable Deep Learning of Multiscale Systems: Interrogating Black-Box Surrogates using MISIs

 \subsubsection{GINN construction}

-The workflow for building the GINN surrogate is summarized as follows.
-Details, including the procedures for training and testing the GINN using the BN PDE, can be found in \cite{HallTaverniersEtAl:2020aa}. \begin{enumerate} \item \textbf{Data generation (BN PDE):} Generate $\Nsam=\num{4e3}$ io samples by drawing the inputs from the structured priors on $\bm{X}$ and computing the corresponding responses $\bm{Y}$ with the BN PDE, and select $\Ntrain=0.75\Nsam$ training samples and $\Ntest=0.25\Nsam$ test samples from this data set. \item \textbf{Training:} Using the $\Ntrain$ io pairs and \texttt{TensorFlow 2}, train with 100 epochs a fully connected NN comprising: \begin{compactenum}[a)] \item an input layer consisting of the seven CVs $\bm X$, \item two hidden layers each consisting of 100 neurons, \item an output layer consisting of the two QoIs $\bm Y$, \item application of the ReLU (Rectified Linear Unit) activation function, and \item a given training error tolerance of $10^{-4}$. \end{compactenum} \item \textbf{Testing:} Test the trained GINN on the $\Ntest$ io pairs to analyze its generalization capability for unseen data for a given test error tolerance of $10^{-4}$. \item \textbf{Prediction:} Sample $\Nsam^\text{pred}$ inputs from the structured priors on the CVs, and predict the corresponding responses with the trained GINN. \end{enumerate}
+The workflow for building the GINN surrogate for the supercapacitor dynamics example is summarized as follows.
+Details, including the procedures for training and testing the GINN using the BN PDE, can be found in \cite{HallTaverniersEtAl:2020aa}. \begin{enumerate} \item \textbf{Data generation (BN PDE):} Generate $\Nsam=\num{4e3}$ input-output samples by drawing the inputs from the structured priors on $\bm{X}$ and computing the corresponding responses $\bm{Y}$ with the BN PDE, and select $\Ntrain=0.75\Nsam$ training samples and $\Ntest=0.25\Nsam$ test samples from this data set. \item \textbf{Training:} Using the $\Ntrain$ input-output pairs and \texttt{TensorFlow 2}, train with 100 epochs a fully connected NN comprising: \begin{compactenum}[a)] \item an input layer consisting of the seven CVs $\bm X$, \item two hidden layers each consisting of 100 neurons, \item an output layer consisting of the two QoIs $\bm Y$, \item application of the ReLU (Rectified Linear Unit) activation function, and \item a given training error tolerance of $10^{-4}$. \end{compactenum} \item \textbf{Testing:} Test the trained GINN on the $\Ntest$ input-output pairs to analyze its generalization capability for unseen data for a given test error tolerance of $10^{-4}$. \item \textbf{Prediction:} Sample $\Nsam^\text{pred}$ inputs from the structured priors on the CVs, and predict the corresponding responses with the trained GINN. \end{enumerate}